nigyta/dfast_core/README.md

 ```
 conda install -c bioconda dfast
 ```
-It may take time since it automatically attempts to download reference libraries after installing the softwares.
+After installing DFAST, you need to prepare reference databases following the procedure above.
 DFAST executables are added to the `PATH` environmental variable.
 DFAST software package is installed in the `opt` directory under the Anaconda/Miniconda root directory. (e.g. /home/USER/miniconda3/opt/dfast-X.X.X/)
 ## <a id="howto"></a>How to run
 1. **Help**